TMUniversal/weeb-wrapper/README.md

 	</p>
 </div>

-[Weeb Wrapper] is a simple API wrapper for the weeb api.
-This is a closed API, details on weeb.sh and docs.weeb.sh.
+[Weeb Wrapper] is a simple API wrapper for the weeb api, an api that helps discord bot's and their developers.
+This is a closed API, details on [weeb.sh](https://weeb.sh) and [docs.weeb.sh](https://docs.weeb.sh).

-I am hosting my own instance of this API, which is the default URL in this package.
-If you want to host your own version, have a look at [weeb-services]
+If you want to host your own instance of this api, have a look at [weeb-services].

 ## Getting Started

 ### Installation

-`npm install --save @tmuniversal/weeb-wrapper`
+For npm: `npm install --save @tmuniversal/weeb-wrapper` For yarn: `yarn add @tmuniversal/weeb-wrapper`

 ### Usage